isomerpages/imda-codesg/pages/features-content/2019-01-22-never-too-old-to-code.md

 ![never-too-old-to-code](/images/stories/features/never-too-old-to-code/never-too-old-to-code3.jpg)
 <sub>Julie’s micro:bit playground project.</sub>

+## "To me, the biggest reward is that I now have a common language to bond with my grandchildren.”

 In addition to being a fun social activity and helping to keep them up to date with IT, Julie and Edward have found other benefits of continuing to learn coding and digital making.
 For example, the cerebral nature of learning coding and digital making has enabled them to keep mentally active in their golden years.
 Furthermore, improving their IT skills has helped to bridge the generational divide between them and their children and grandchildren.
 As Edward said, “To me, the biggest reward is that I now have a common language to bond with my grandchildren.”